-As a Coast Guard cadet you’ll study science, math and engineering – even if you major in something else.
+As a Coast Guard cadet, you’ll study science, math, and engineering—regardless of your major.
 In every course you’ll apply your technical proficiency, keeping you at the cutting edge of theory and practice.

 Why the USCGA?